Why a weekend in Besançon? Or where is Besançon – as a few friends asked when I said I was

 There are excellent trams and buses and also the

 Le Poker d’As

 I booked this restaurant, inspired by Raymond Blanc.
-He said in an article in The Guardian that at the age of 14 having earned his money by selling frogs, wild asparagus and mushrooms; he was able to enjoy dinner at Poker d‘As.
+In an article in The Guardian, Raymond Blanc said, that at the age of 14 having earned his money by selling frogs, wild asparagus and mushrooms; he was able to enjoy dinner at Poker d‘As.
 He said and I quote “my first great food experience”

 Read my dinner review here.

 Saturday breakfast was a simple croissant and coffee at The Brasserie du Commerce.
 A large, high ceilinged room with mirrored walls; a classic French Art Deco style interior.
 This place seemed popular with locals enjoying their petit déjeuner with the morning paper.
 We visited this place at the suggestion of Raymond Blanc too, as he used to ‘hang out’ there!
 We had thought of having dinner here but on this particular

 Having done extensive research as to what to see and do in Besançon for a weekend, we decided to go to The Office du Tourisme for confirmation that we had the right ideas!
 The staff in the tourist office were really friendly and offered great guidance – nearly all of the publicity material exists in English as well as French and they spoke English too if needed.

 We found out that there was a Gourmands tour at